|

 University of Barcelona.

-My name, Oriol, is pronounced /u.ɾiˈɔɫ/ or /o.ɾiˈɔɫ/.
+You can pronounce my name as /u.ɾiˈɔɫ/ or /o.ɾiˈɔɫ/.
 It derives from

 the Latin words aureolus/aureus (golden).